 “I trust you all did as I asked and brought a suitable payment?” he asks with an expectantly gentle, sharp toothed smile.

-All of the overlord, spare Torment heave and produce relics, magical items, and precious reagents out.
-Everything from ancient weapons to esoteric spell ingredients are displayed.
+All of the overlords, spare Torment, heave and produce relics, magical items, and precious reagents out.
+Everything from ancient weapons and esoteric spell ingredients to plantation deeds and feudal rights are displayed.

 Greed, and then the rest follow on looking to Torment.